 For safety and emergency purposes, if you are going to be absent from camp overnight, please inform someone in the administration office.

 Cell phone coverage at the Station is generally good, but can be a little spotty.
-While the best reception currently seems to be with Verizon, most major carriers have some coverage.
 Courtesy phones (located in the Dorm Lounge and Lakeside Lab) are available for incoming calls, free local calls, or for use with a phone card or reversing charges for long-distance.
-Numbers will be posted, or ask at the office.
 Office phones are for business use and emergencies only.
-You may send and receive faxes in the office, but you will need your own phone card.

 U.S. mail is delivered once a day Monday through Saturday.
 Each resident at the Station will have a mailbox located in the Mailroom, which is next to the Store.
 Residents must make their own arrangements for pick-up and payment of outgoing shipments of UPS, FedEX, etc. Your mailing address while at the Station will be:

 9133 Biological Road